atomjump/loop-server/README.md

 2. Entering an email/Password
 3. Click save
 4. Settings
-5. Clicking: 'Your password', then 'Advanced'
+5. Clicking: 'More', then 'Advanced'
 6. Edit the 'This forum's private owners' and put in each email separated by a comma.

 Note: you can also add individuals with their ip/user id.
 In this case 'sms' can be added individually to each user to optionally send an sms also, provided the server supports this (currently atomjump.com/api does not).